lk5164/hadoop-cluster-setup/jdk/README.md

 # JAVA 8 JDK Installation
-Now Java 8 is not the default version, so I choose openjdk version which is still free.
+Now Java 8 is not the default version, so add openjdk to apt repository.

     add-apt-repository ppa:webupd8team/java